There have been an awful lot of Atlantises, will be quite a few more.

 The most common languages chosen for spellcraft are Latin, Ancient Greek, Ancient Egyptian, Sanskrit, Ge'ez, Aramaic and Classical Chinese.

-The most basic spell a mage learns is how to open their third eye detect the presence of the supernatural in the world around them.
+The most basic spell a mage learns is how to open their third eye and detect the presence of the supernatural in the world around them.

 By taking 1 Action to spend 1 Anima, a mage can activate their Mage Sight.
 You detect the presence of all magical effects within 1 range of you.
-By spending 2 Actions, you can hone in, and determine the spheres of magic present around you.
-By spending 3 Actions, you can get a general source of the various magical effects.
+Once Mage Sight is active, you may spend 2 Actions to hone in and determine the spheres of magic present around you, or spend 3 Actions to get a general sense of the various magical effects.

 You can only detect the presence of magics from the illusion sphere if your ranks in Spellcraft outrank the caster's ranks in Illusion.